mbi/haystack-static-pages/README.rst

 #.
 If you intend to register static pages yourself, stop haystack static pages doing so
 by adding ``HAYSTACK_STATIC_PAGES_NO_REGISTER = False`` to your ``settings.py``
+#.
+Set HAYSTACK_STATIC_PAGES_STORE_REL_URL in your settings.py to True if you wish to
+store relative URLs rather than absolute URLs (helpful if you have a single site on different domains.

 	eg. ::